 Instructions

-- In a large bowl, whisk together pumpkin, evaporated milk, eggs, sugar, cinnamon and salt.
+- In a large bowl, whisk together pumpkin, evaporated milk, eggs, sugar, pumpkin pie spice and salt.

 - Pour into greased 13×9 baking dish.